cefyr/stix/README.md

 usage: stix /path/to/pattern/pattern.stix

 Stix is a program for keeping count of cable knitting patterns.
 It is written in Python and uses termbox for the graphics parts.
+The point of it is to highlight the current row in a knitting pattern and save it when it changes.

+### The .stix format
-It needs a .stix file as an argument.
-The .stix format just means that the first line of the file is the number of the last finished row of the pattern.
+Stix needs a text file as an argument.
+(I like using the .stix extension because it makes it obvious what the file is for.
+The .stix format means the first line of the file is the number of the last finished row of the pattern.
 The rest of the file should contain the pattern, written from the bottom up.
 In theory, this pattern can be written using any kind of language/symbols, but